MainthanS/chat-backend/README.md

 Token based authentication is used, so it is not possible for a user to see messages addressed to other people or send messages on behalf of another person.

 The frontend code for this application is found [here](https://github.com/StereoWonderland/chat-ui).

+A working demonstration of this app can be found [here](ec2-18-130-114-156.eu-west-2.compute.amazonaws.com).